gnudatalanguage/gdl/paper/paper.md

 modifications.
 GDL supports full IDL 7.1 language specifications, also partially supports IDL 8.0 and above.
 Not only IDL, GDL is also capable to run some [please be more specific here - instead of saying 'some'] PV-Wave, another data analysis language similar to IDL [better if we can include more explanation of PV-Wave here]. [status of Widgets, etc].
-Also, GDL supports Python - 1) GDL can directly run Python codes with GDL, and 2) GDL can be compiled as a Python module.
+Also, GDL supports Python: 1) GDL can directly run Python codes with GDL, and 2) GDL can be compiled as a Python module.

 GDL is fast, [how fast? do we have recent benchmarks?].